 In other words, it is an indirect response to feelings of anger or resentment.
 Those emotions reveal themselves where they aren’t expected and where they may not seem to make sense.
 For example, the passive-aggressive spouse or ex may habitually refuse to do what is asked, act out with disproportionate hostility, or respond with cynicism to seemingly unrelated remarks on your part.

-Are you unsure if what you’re seeing is a pattern of passive-aggressive behavior, or just yourself or your ex on a bad couple of days?
+Are you unsure if what you’re seeing is a pattern of this kind of behavior, or just yourself or your ex on a bad couple of days?

-The Mayo Clinic offers these red flags when it comes to passive-aggressive patterns:
+The Mayo Clinic offers these red flags when it comes to identifying P/A patterns:

 - Resentment and opposition to the demands of others

 - Procrastination and intentional mistakes in response to others' demands

 - Frequent complaints about feeling underappreciated or cheated

 Some of these behaviors may be especially confusing.
 They could seem benign, though the result is misunderstanding, not to mention a relationship in which communication grows more and more difficult.
 These behaviors might include forgetfulness (missing an appointment, “forgetting” to do what is asked), blaming the other person, and ambiguity.

 That last – ambiguity – is an important one.
 It’s a lack of clarity, a seeming disconnect in reactions, and it can drive you a little crazy as you wonder what you’re imagining and why some responses or obstructions come out of left field.

 As this article at Divorce Support points out: